ProCodeZero/project--weather-next.js/README.md

-My first work on Next.js :)
+My first project on Next.js :)

+Web app to watch weather by your current location.